Volunteer in Madagascar

 This is paid to the local team upon arrival in Madagascar.
 Volunteers receiving certification in Madagascar are also required to complete the PADI theory online before arriving in Madagascar, through PADI elearning.
 The elearning course costs approximately US$121 for the Open Water Dive Certification, and US$107 for the Advanced Open Water Dive Certification.

-All Marine Conservation volunteers are required to bring the following items to Madagascar, as these are not available for purchase on the island of Nosy Komba: a snorkel and mask (with tempered glass), fins (open heel with booties are more comfortable for frequent use), wetsuit (long or short, 3mm minimum), surface marker buoy (DSMB), reel (a small finger reel is fine), waterproof watch (resistant to 200 meters), dive compass and log book.
+All Marine Conservation volunteers are required to bring the following items to Madagascar, as these are not available for purchase on the island of Nosy Komba: a snorkel and mask (with tempered glass), fins (open heel with booties are more comfortable for frequent use), wetsuit (long or short, 3mm minimum), surface marker buoy (DSMB), reel (a small finger reel is fine), waterproof watch (resistant to 200 meters), dive compass, log book, mouthpiece (to be used with regulators), and an A3 Dive Slate.

 This project has a minimum duration of 4 weeks to allow sufficient time to complete the dive and marine research training required to participate on the project.
 When you apply for this project, please specify whether you are Open Water Dive certified in your application form or whether you will be taking the Open Water Dive/Advanced Open Water Dive course in Madagascar.